 The Insurance Act requires, among other things, that Bermuda insurance companies meet and maintain certain standards of liquidity and solvency, file periodic reports in accordance with the Bermuda Statutory Accounting Rules, produce annual audited statutory financial statements and annual audited financial statements prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") or International Financial Reporting Standards ("IFRS") and maintain a minimum level of statutory capital and surplus.
 All Bermuda insurers must also comply with the BMA's Insurance Code of Conduct ("ICIC").
 The ICIC establishes duties, requirements and standards to be complied with under the Act.
 Failure to comply with the requirements of the ICIC will be a factor taken into account by the BMA in determining whether an insurer is conducting its business in a sound and prudent manner under the Act.
 In general, the regulation of insurers in Bermuda relies heavily upon the directors and managers of a Bermuda insurer, each of whom must certify annually that the insurer meets the solvency, liquidity and capital requirements of the Insurance Act.
+AMIC Ltd. is also required to file a Commercial Insurer's Solvency Self-Assessment ("CISSA") and a financial condition report with the BMA.
 Furthermore, the BMA is vested with powers to supervise, investigate and intervene in the affairs of Bermuda insurance companies.
 Significant aspects of the Bermuda insurance regulatory framework are described below.